bzantium/bert-PostKS/README.md

 #### Pytorch BERT augmented implementation of [Learning to Select Knowledge for Response Generation in Dialog Systems](https://arxiv.org/pdf/1902.04911.pdf)

-I replace original utterance encoder and knowledge encoder as well as decoder embedding with pretrained BERT.
+I replace original utterance encoder and knowledge encoder with pretrained BERT.
 For decoder, I apply Hierarchical Gated Fusion Unit (HGFU) [[Yao et al. 2017](https://www.aclweb.org/anthology/D17-1233)] and I only use three number of knowledges for the sake of code simplicity.

 <p align="center">